 In addition to anti-theft and virus protection, the SuperSafe Boost offers stricter parental controls so you can choose which apps and websites your child can access when they’re on their phone, even when they’re out of the house.

-The SuperSafe Boost also lets you set time-limits to stop your kids going online or using their apps when they're supposed to be asleep or doing their homework.
+The SuperSafe Boost also lets you set time limits to stop your kids from going online or using their apps when they're supposed to be asleep or doing their homework.
 You can also use the SuperSafe Boost to locate your child’s phone from your own device, which is particularly helpful if your child is prone to losing their mobile.